Dosage & Administration

 - Instruct patients to not eat, drink, or talk while the tablet is dissolving as this can affect how well the medicine in ZUBSOLV is absorbed

 - If patients miss a dose of ZUBSOLV, they should take their medicine when they remember.
 If it is almost time for their next dose, advise patients to skip the missed dose and take the next dose at their regular time.
-Patients should not take 2 doses at the same time unless advised by a physician
+Patients should not take 2 doses at the same time unless advised by a healthcare provider

 - Patients should not stop taking ZUBSOLV suddenly.
 They could become sick and have withdrawal symptoms because their body has become used to the medicine